rust-lang/rustc-dev-guide/src/tests/intro.md

 with incremental compilation, etc.

-The result of a perf run is a comparison between two versions of the compiler (by their commit hashes).
+The result of a perf run is a comparison between two versions of the compiler (identified by their commit hashes).

 You should request a perf run if your PR may affect performance, especially if it can affect performance adversely.